2023 Most Popular English Language & Literature Master's Degree Schools in Maryland

 Check out the English language and literature master's degree programs at these schools if you want to attend one of the most popular in Maryland.

-Our 2023 rankings named Johns Hopkins University the most popular school in Maryland for English language and literature students working on their master’s degree.
+Our analysis found Johns Hopkins University to be the most popular school for English language and literature students who want to pursue a master’s degree in Maryland.
 Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.

 About 63% of the students majoring in English language and literature at the school are women while 37% are male.